 Students wishing to spend a term (i.e., semester or summer session[s]) abroad at one of the universities listed above may seek authorization to do so with the intention of transferring up to 15 credit semester hours or equivalent.
 If a student wishes to study abroad with other universities (subject to AUD approval), they also are allowed to transfer up to 15 credit semester hours or equivalent.
-Students should familiarize themselves with AUD's Transfer Credit Policy on pp. 86-87 of this Catalog.
+Students should familiarize themselves with AUD's Transfer Credit Policy available online and on pp. 73-74 of this Catalog.